 The more you look at it, the clearer it becomes how much influence we each have over the shape of our own lives.
-It may not always feel like it, but a great deal of it comes down to what we choose to hold onto, and when we choose to practice letting go.
+It may not always feel like it, but a great deal comes down to what we choose to hold onto and when we practice letting go.

-The people who surround you, the experiences you continue to have, even the emotions you feel are a result of these choices.
+The people surrounding you, the experiences you continue to have, and even the emotions you feel result from these choices.

-The life that you lead is largely defined by the things you hold onto.
-And perhaps even more importantly by the things that you choose not to hold onto.
-And those choices, letting go of the tedious, the toxic, the tiring, are a chance to create levity.
+The life you lead is largely defined by the things you hold onto.
+And perhaps even more importantly, by the things you choose not to hold onto.
+And those choices, letting go of the tedious, the toxic, the tiring, are a chance to create fun.